Lessen Scheduling and Tasks

 Development Process

 Frequent meetings with engineering, including daily stand-ups, design reviews, sprint planning sessions, grooming and bug bashes ensured continuous alignment and clarity.
-I also paired closely with engineers throughout development phases to address any design issues that could arise.
+I also paired closely with engineers throughout development phases to address any design issues that could arise, and ensure production was to spec.

 The app aimed to provide a comprehensive and intuitive tool for FPMs to manage their tasks and schedules effectively.
 Key features included a centralized list of upcoming tasks sorted by date, the ability to filter and search tasks, view task locations on a map, receive notifications and project updates, and view daily metrics such as task goals and completions.
 The design strategy emphasized quick access to information, transparency in project status, and a detailed view of each task to ensure FPMs were well-prepared for their inspections.